 The joins are not seamless, especially if you study the green complexes.
 The older Fred W greens are smaller with less movement, whereas Martin’s larger greens offer more pin positions and have greater undulations.

 There’s genuinely very little difference in quality between Minchinhampton’s two “new” courses.
-When Open Regional Qualifying was held here between 2002 and 2007, the R&A deployed a composite course because the Cherington – which is the longer of the two – only measures 6,459 yards from the tips.
+When Open Regional Qualifying was held here in the early 2000s the Cherington course was used, but the R&A later deployed a composite course because the Cherington – which is the longer of the two – only measures 6,459 yards from the tips.